 Return day: Monday

-- Live alongside the lions, tigers, cheetahs and leopards, waking up to the roars of the big cats
+- Live alongside lions, tigers, cheetahs and leopards, waking up to the roars of the big cats

 - Experience rural South Africa with rolling savannahs, spectacular mountains and amazing wildlife